suntorch/Dazzler.Wiki/README.md

 }
 ```

-Now let's do actual DBContext class that contains methods that are mapped to the database stored procedures.
+Now let's do actual DBContext class with methods that are mapped to the database stored procedures.
-Mapping is so simple, just give same name with a stored procedure to your method that you are mapping.
+Mapping is so simple, just give same name with a stored procedure to your method.
-Or, you can specify stored procedure's name in the query function arguments.
+Or, you can specify the name in the arguments of the query function.
 ```C#
 public class CustomerDbContext : SqlContext
 {